 You can freeze the sausage in aluminum foil, freezer wrap, or using resealable freezer bags.
 I always recommend the last option because it’s environment-friendly and you can use a single bag for quite a long time before it’s worn out.

-When it comes to defrosting, overnight in the fridge is the preferred option, but there are other choices too.
+When it comes to defrosting, overnight in the fridge is the best option.

 How Long Does Pepperoni Last

 Okay, so there isn’t one standard recipe for making pepperoni.
 Different brands use different preservatives and in various amounts.